Vonng/pigsty/docs/PLAYBOOK.md

 ## Ansible

-Playbooks require `ansible-playbook` executable to run, which is included in `ansible` package.
+Playbooks require `ansible-playbook` executable to run, playbooks which is included in `ansible` package.

 Pigsty will install ansible on admin node during [bootstrap](INSTALL.md#bootstrap).

 You can install it by yourself with `yum install ansible` or `brew install ansible`, it is included in default OS repo.

 Knowledge about ansible is good but not required.
-Only three parameters needs attention:
+Only three parameters needs your attention:

 * `-l|--limit <pattern>` : Limit execution target on specific group/host/pattern (Where)
 * `-t|--tags <tags>`: Only run tasks with specific tags (What)
 * `-e|--extra-vars <vars>`: Extra command line arguments (How)

-### Limit Host
+## Limit Host

 The target of playbook can be limited with `-l|-limit <selector>`.